Norris McWhirter: Personal life and death

 In 1957, McWhirter married Carole Eckert, who died in 1987; they had a son and a daughter.
 In 1990, he married his secretary, Tessa von Weichardt.

 He retired from The Guinness Book of Records in 1985, though he continued in an advisory role until 1996.
 He continued to write, editing a new reference book, Norris McWhirter's Book of Millennium Records, in 1999.

 In 1985, he launched an unsuccessful defamation case against the Independent Broadcasting Authority for the TV programme Spitting Image, which had inserted a subliminal image of McWhirter's face imposed on the body of a naked woman.

 McWhirter died from a heart attack at his home in Kington Langley, Wiltshire, on 19 April 2004, aged 78.
-His memorial service – attended by, among others, Margaret Thatcher, John Gouriet, Jeremy Beadle, Christopher Gill (who read the lesson), Jeffrey Archer, Gregory Lauder-Frost and Sir Roger Bannister (who read an appreciation) – was held in St Martin-in-the-Fields, Trafalgar Square, London, on 7 October 2004.
+His memorial service – attended by, among others, Margaret Thatcher, John Gouriet, Jeremy Beadle, Christopher Gill (who read the lesson), Jeffrey Archer, and Sir Roger Bannister (who read an appreciation) – was held in St Martin-in-the-Fields, Trafalgar Square, London, on 7 October 2004.
 He was interred at St Peter's Church, Kington Langley.